 Ideas for improving communication and transparency with stakeholders

 Asynchronous communications should ideally all be located in one spot for everyone’s convenience.
-You can use something like a Slack channel or you can put your updates in ZenHub if you’re a ZenHub user.
+You can use communication channels like a Slack channel or you can put your updates in ZenHub if you’re a ZenHub user.
 You may also allow stakeholders to self-serve using a native reporting suite in your project management app, like ZenHub.
 (P.S.
 We just launched Sprints Insights in Beta!)

 Asynchronous project updates are best suited to: